-Easy, Delicious Toffee
+Easy and Delicious Toffee Recipe

-So Easy Anyone Can Make Toffee
+So Easy That Anyone Can Make It

 I admit I'm not much of a baker or candy maker.
 I don't have the patience to stir the ingredients at the right temperature or to measure things exactly.